glpi-project/docdev/source/devapi/search.rst

 ``metacriteria``
    Very similar to :ref:`criteria parameter <search_criteria>` but permits to search in the :ref:`search options <search_options>` of an itemtype linked to the current (the softwares of a computer, for example).

-   Not all itemtype can be linked, see this `part of code <https://github.com/glpi-project/glpi/blob/9.1.2/inc/search.class.php#L1740>`_ to know which ones could be.
+   Not all itemtype can be linked, see `the getMetaItemtypeAvailable() method of the Search class <https://forge.glpi-project.org/apidoc/class-Search.html#_getMetaItemtypeAvailable>`_ to know which ones could be.

    The parameter need the same keys as criteria plus one additional: